Gallienus: Military reforms

 He contributed to military history as the first to commission primarily cavalry units, the Comitatenses, that could be dispatched anywhere in the Empire in short order.
-This reform arguably created a precedent for the future emperors Diocletian and Constantine I. The biographer Aurelius Victor reports that Gallienus forbade senators from becoming military commanders.
+This reform arguably created a precedent for the future emperors Diocletian and Constantine I, while creating the tools for Aurelian's successes.
+The biographer Aurelius Victor reports that Gallienus forbade senators from becoming military commanders.
 This policy undermined senatorial power, as more reliable equestrian commanders rose to prominence.
 In Southern's view, these reforms and the decline in senatorial influence not only helped Aurelian to salvage the Empire, but they also make Gallienus one of the emperors most responsible for the creation of the Dominate, along with Septimius Severus, Diocletian, and Constantine I.

 Decree of Toleration

 The capture of Valerian in the year 259 forced Gallienus to issue the first official declaration of tolerance with regard to the Christians, restoring their places of worship and cemeteries, therefore implying a recognition of the property of the Church.
 However, the edict did not turn Christianity into an official religion.